Managing your banking, money, and taxes in Portugal will be easy as the country boasts a modern and efficient banking system.

 Opening a bank account

 Opening a bank account in Portugal is fairly straightforward.
-Expats will need to visit a bank branch in Portugal with certain documents, including proof of identity and proof of address.
-Documents may vary between banks, so expats should check with their chosen bank.
+You will need to visit a bank branch in Portugal with certain documents, including proof of identity and address.
+Documents may vary between banks, so you should check with your chosen bank.

 Credit cards and ATMs